cdibona/YoutubeRSSMaker/README.md

 # Using a custom URL
 python youtube_channel_to_rss.py --channel "https://www.youtube.com/c/thisoldtony" --api-key YOUR_KEY --out thisoldtony.rss

+# Using a handle with API key from .env
+python youtube_channel_to_rss.py --channel @thisoldtony --out feed.rss

-# Using a handle with env var
+# Using a handle with an exported env var
 export YT_API_KEY=YOUR_KEY
 python youtube_channel_to_rss.py --channel @thisoldtony --out feed.rss